mskspi/PathCNN/README.md

 ![PathCNN](img/pathcnn.png)

 1. Model Building
-   - pathcnn.py
+   - PathCNN.py

 2. GradCAM
-   - pathcnn_gradcam.py
+   - Pathcnn_gradcam.py

 3. Multi-omics data
-   - GBM multi-omics data including mRNA expression, CNV, and DNA methylation were downloded from the CBioPortal database.
+   - GBM multi-omics data including mRNA expression, CNV, and DNA methylation were downloaded from the CBioPortal database.
    - Pathway information was downloaded from the KEGG database.
    - PCA was performed for each pathway in individual omics types.